Archive for September, 2007

 Alto, watch this corner…

 Anyhow, I really like the rhythm of the image above.
 I like all the different actions of the people, almost totally unaware of the camera.
 Honestly, I am very happy with this particular photograph.
 I feel it captures, very well, the essence of an usual street scene in La Antigua Guatemala.
-For those of you who have visited this colonial town, what is your opinion of this photograph?
+For those of you who visited this colonial town, what is your opinion?

 Old Wall with Electric Meter Desktop Wallpaper